The Japanese use herbs and spices to elevate their cooking. Learn about the different herbs and spices and how to incorporate them into your dish!

 Other names: Perilla leaf, Japanese basil, Ooba (大葉, “big leaf”), Seiso (青蘇)

 Shiso is a herb in the mint family.
 The ruffled leaves are either green or dark purple.
 The plant is also cultivated in other parts of East and Southeast Asia.
-Shiso is said to prevent food poisoning because of its antibacterial qualities, thus often served with raw fish.
+Shiso is said to prevent food poisoning because of its antibacterial qualities; thus, it is often served with raw fish.

-As shiso has a refreshing flavor, you can also find it fried in tempura, salad dressing, or on wafu pasta.
+Shiso has a refreshing flavor, and you can also find it fried in tempura, salad dressing, or on wafu pasta.
 You may even find shiso-flavored Japanese snacks.
-You’ll see the green leaves peaking out on a sashimi platter, adding color to the overall presentation.
-When eaten with a slice of fish, it can serve as a palate cleanser.
+The green leaves peaking out on a sashimi platter, adding color to the overall presentation.
+When eaten with a fish slice, it can serve as a palate cleanser.
 The young seedpods called Ho-jiso (穂紫蘇) and flower stem Hana hoji-so (花穂紫蘇) serve as a garnish for sashimi.
 You can pluck the seedpods and add them to the soy sauce for flavor.

 Read more about shiso here.